timhettler/compass-flexbox/README.md

 A compass extension to provide variables & mixins for the latest (and final) Flexbox specification.
-Translation from the official spec to the "mid" and "old" spec is done, when possible.
+When possible, the official syntax is translated to the "mid" and "old" syntax.

 For information on Flexbox in general, see these articles: